• Skip to primary navigation

 How To Make The Best Homemade Pumpkin Latte

-To heat the milk you can use a pot on the stove, or even microwave if you prefer.
-This (affiliate) handheld milk frother does an excellent job in creating lots of thick foam for topping your drinks.
+To heat the milk you can use a pot on the stove, or even a microwave if you prefer.
+A handheld milk frother does an excellent job of creating lots of thick foam for topping your drinks.

 Feel free to use any type of milk you wish, I used 1%.
 Non-dairy options work too.